Minnesota Real Estate Agents Must Disclose Facts To Buyers

 Share

+A Minnesota real estate agent must disclose facts about a home to a new buyer.
 A seller of real property is not the only one obligated to disclose facts about real estate.
 Real estate agents are also obligated to disclose to a prospective buyer information about the real estate.

 Minnesota’s Real Estate Agent Disclosure Law

 Minnesota Statute 82.68, Subd.
-3 provides that:
+3, concerning Minnesota real estate agent’s disclosure obligations, provides that:

 A licensee shall disclose to a prospective purchaser all material facts of which the licensee is aware, which could adversely and significantly affect an ordinary purchaser’s use or enjoyment of the property, or any intended use of the property of which the licensee is aware.